patozgg/C8-backup-toolkit/doc/dev/Development.md

 # Development

 ## Compilation
-The project contains two part
+The project contains two parts
 * an SpringBoot application
-* a react application
+* a React application

 Run
 ```shell